laroucol/matlab_MultiRun/README.md

 Given a valid ```input.txt```, MultiRun can take ranges of model parameters, and then execute DEBAM or DETiM for every permutation of these parameters.
-Model output is directed into folders with unique aphanumeric names to ensure that output data is not overwritten, and that lengthy model runs do not need to be repeated.
+Model output is directed into folders with unique alphanumeric names to ensure that output data is not overwritten, and that lengthy model runs do not need to be repeated.

 As of version 0.0.8, MultiRun is compatible with versions 2.x.x of DEBAM and DETiM, and incompatible with earlier versions.
-Version 0.0.7, which is compatible with earlier versions on the models, are still availible [here](https://github.com/fmuzf/matlab_hk_MultiRun/releases).
+Version 0.0.7, which is compatible with earlier versions on the models, are still available [here](https://github.com/fmuzf/matlab_hk_MultiRun/releases).